Head of Wind, Brass and Percussion, Trumpet Teaching Staff

 Area of WorkHead, Department of Wind, Brass & Percussion with oversight of all departmental activities

 Andrew’s research interests cross-pollinate solo performance with performance health and pedagogy.
-He was awarded an ARAM in May 2014 by the Royal Academy of Music for services to music.
+Currently working on a PhD in the STEM faculty at the Open University, Andrew is investigating instrument design and playing physiology in closed end wind instruments.
+He was awarded an ARAM in May 2013 by the Royal Academy of Music for services to music.